EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/01_hello/01_ecs.md

 ### `NameComponent`
-`NameComponent`s give a human-readable identifier to an Entity.
+Gives a human-readable identifier to an Entity.
 They are not mandatory, but it is good practice to add them to all your entities.
 ```ts
 ECS.setComponent(entity, NameComponent, 'hello-world')
 ```
 <TechnicalNote title="Clarification">
 We said that an entity is just a "name" for a "thing", but we are also giving that "name" a `NameComponent`.
-Every Entity represents its "name" as an [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier), which does not need to be human-readable.
+Every Entity represents its internal "name" _(aka identifier)_ as an [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier), which does not need to be human-readable.
-And `NameComponent`s give a human-readable identifier to an Entity, no matter what its internal UUID name is.
+And `NameComponents` give a human-readable identifier to an Entity, independent of what its UUID is.
 </TechnicalNote>